selinaerhabor/keep-learning-first-aid/README.md

 *	[Font Awesome] - Used for displaying the social logos and vector icons present on the website.
 *	[Django] – Used for creating apps, superuser and configuring settings to control the web application’s urls and content.
 Also used for testing.
 The Django Crispy Forms package assists in rendering forms in a very neat and organised manner to make them easier for the user to understand and complete.
 *	[Travis CI] – Used to build and test software project from web application code hosted at GitHub.
-* [BrowserShots] - For checking browser compatibility and cross platform browser testing.
+* [Browsershots] - For checking browser compatibility and cross platform browser testing.
 *	[W3C HTML Validator] - Used to check that no errors were present in the HTML code before final deployment.
 *	[W3C CSS Validator] - Used to check that no errors were present in the CSS code before final deployment.
 *	[JSHint] - Used to check code quality of JavaScript code.